Paper and pencil exams will not be administered this quarter.

 Scheduling Logistics

 To help TAs prepare and keep scheduling organized, students must sign up for code interview slots in advance.
 Specifically, you should sign up by the end of the day before your intended interview.
 For example, if you plan to interview on Monday, please sign up by Sunday night.
-This allows TAs time to preview your submission earlier in the day ahead of the interview.
+This allows TAs time to preview your submission earlier in the day ahead of the interview to formulate appropriate questions.

-More details on how to sign up will be posted to the course discussion board during interview weeks.
+More details on how to sign up will be posted to the course discussion board ahead of interview weeks.

-If you miss or need to cancel your interview on the day of, you must make a private post on Ed at least one hour before your scheduled time to notify the staff.
+If you miss or need to cancel your interview on the day of, you must make a private post on Ed at least one hour before the start of your scheduled session to notify the staff.
 To minimize scheduling hassles, you will only be allowed one opportunity to reschedule your interview later that week.
 If you miss a Wednesday slot, you’ll have the option to do the interview by attending in-person office hours on Friday instead.

 Students who miss all available interview slots and/or do not communicate their scheduling conflicts in a timely manner will not be offered a makeup opportunity.
-To be extra clear: if you can’t attend your scheduled interview, you must notify the staff on Ed at least one hour before the interview begins.
+This will result in a score of 0 for the interview.
+To be extra clear: if you can’t attend your scheduled interview, you must notify the staff on Ed at least one hour before the interview session begins.
 Messages sent right before the start time, during, or after the interview are considered too late.
 Please communicate proactively to avoid missing your chance to participate.

 Scheduling Accommodations